 How to apply for a college scholarship

 How will the scholarship committee view your application?
 With expectation!
-And hoping the best for you.
+And hoping for the best.

 But . . .

-After reading over 250 applications the last two years, the Woman of Wonder scholarship committee has advice for you to consider.
-So, BEFORE you start your scholarship application, please, read these recommendations.
+After reading over thousands of applications, the Woman of Wonder scholarship committee has advice for you to consider.

 Follow directions.